jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.

 Representative PoC comments were:
-- “PreCICE itself contains some system level tests (https://github.com/precice/tutorials) and a bunch of integration tests (https://github.com/precice/precice/tree/develop/tests).
-The adapters should be tested in our own implementation”
+- PreCICE itself contains some system level tests (https://github.com/precice/tutorials) and a bunch of integration tests (https://github.com/precice/precice/tree/develop/tests).
+The adapters should be tested in our own implementation.
-- “Not found”

 From a technical perspective, considering preCICE's architecture and features:
 - While preCICE introduces relatively low overhead in most scenarios, it does not include a full performance monitoring stack.
 Performance analysis is typically done using external profilers and logging around the solvers and preCICE calls.